hacka-tron/EmotionJournal/docs/projectStack.md

 -- Explanation of different sentiments and what they might indicate.
 This should mainly
 	aim to catch depression, but could be extended to track other things like anxiety & other mental thigns.
---Use warm welcomming/soothing colors as people comming to this app will likely be in a
+-- Use warm welcomming/soothing colors as people comming to this app will likely be in a
 	depressed state.
 Something as simple as color should be taken into account.
+-- React Native is perfect because it allows native integration for this tool across web, ios and android.

 ## Backend :-